rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 ## A small disclaimer

 Although there are lots of interesting and useful gems in Rails to work with Elasticsearch like [chewy](https://github.com/toptal/chewy), [searchkick](https://github.com/ankane/searchkick) or [search_flip](https://github.com/mrkamel/search_flip) (which I encourage you to take a look at), in this project we are going to use the two basic libraries provided by the Elasticsearch team: [elasticsearch-rails](https://github.com/elastic/elasticsearch-rails) and [elasticsearch-model](https://github.com/elastic/elasticsearch-rails/tree/master/elasticsearch-model).
-These two gems will let us both interact with the Elastic server instance using an ActiveRecord like syntax without having to write all the specific DSL and also update our records in the Elastic instance so we always keep as synchronized as possible with our relational database.
+These two gems will let us both interact with the Elastic server instance using an ActiveRecord-like syntax without having to write all the specific DSL and also update our records in the Elastic instance so we always keep as synchronized as possible with our relational database.

 ## Let’s get down to work!

 ### What are we going to build?

-We’re gonna build a really simple microblogging searcher, where we are going to be available to find posts accepting possible typos and highlighting the matching results really fast and performant.
+We’re gonna build a really simple microblogging searcher, where we are going to make available to find posts accepting possible typos and highlighting the matching results really fast and performantly.
 For this, we will use text analyzers and tokenizers ([natural language processing tools]([https://en.wikipedia.org/wiki/Natural_language_processing](https://en.wikipedia.org/wiki/Natural_language_processing))) that come out the box with Elastic.

 **Step 1: Including required gems**